100/50 Journey landscape

 We are currently arguing about AI, but by 2076, the technology landscape will be unrecognisable.
 If we are launching projects that span decades, how much of our business infrastructure should rely on current technology, versus relying on the timeless mechanics of storytelling and community building?

-6. The Uncounted Graveyard
+6. The uncounted graveyard

 The goal is 100 successful, working projects.
-Failures, abandoned ideas, and broken apps do not count toward the final tally.
+Failures, abandoned ideas, and broken apps do not count towards the final tally.
 This means to hit 100 successes, we might realistically have to launch 150 or 200 projects over 50 years.
 How do we emotionally process the projects that demand our time, money, and energy, but ultimately end up in the graveyard uncounted?
 How do you walk away from a failure without losing your momentum?

-7. The Worldbuilder's Vote
+7. The worldbuilder's vote

 We often hear that spending money is a way to vote for the world we want to live in.
 But we are literal worldbuilders.
 The tools, businesses, and stories we create shape the reality for the next generation of writers.
 Your 100/50 Journey gives you 100 chances to cast a vote.
 What exactly is the future you are trying to build with those votes?
 What are you actively trying to change, fund, or normalise in the creator space?